esmini/esmini/Hello-World_coding-example/README.md

 		return -1;
 	}

+	// Lock object to the original lane
+	// If setting to false, the object road position will snap to closest lane SE_SetLockOnLane(0, true);

 	// Initialize the vehicle model, fetch initial state from the scenario SE_GetObjectState(0, &objectState);
 	vehicleHandle = SE_SimpleVehicleCreate(objectState.x, objectState.y, objectState.h, 4.0);